 Maggie DiCostanzo is a principal attorney in Offit Kurman’s Healthcare practice group.
-For nearly 20 years she has focused her legal practice by representing physicians, hospitals, post-acute care facilities, and other healthcare professionals, delivering health law advice and counseling as well as representation in regulatory, general liability, and professional liability matters.
+For over 20 years she has focused her legal practice by representing physicians, hospitals, post-acute care facilities, and other healthcare professionals, delivering health law advice and counseling as well as representation in regulatory, general liability, and professional liability matters.
 She is also a registered patent attorney with the U.S. Patent & Trademark Office, and drafts licensing agreements and other intellectual-property-related documents.
-Ms. DiCostanzo also assists lawyers in Offit Kurman’s other practice groups, including Business Law and Transactions practice group in the sale and purchase of medical entities.
+Ms. DiCostanzo also works with lawyers in Offit Kurman’s Business Law and Transactions practice group in the sale and purchase of medical entities.
 She stays up to date on emerging healthcare topics such as telehealth in order to best serve her clients, and regularly posts about healthcare legal issues in her HELP blog.

 Ms. DiCostanzo has written extensively and spoken to physicians, nurses, and other healthcare professionals about reducing medical professional liability risk while enhancing patient interactions, satisfaction, and outcomes.
 Her research and knowledge in the area of post-adverse event communication gave her an opportunity to assist the Pennsylvania Health Care Association in the drafting of Pennsylvania’s Benevolent Gesture Liability Act, which permits healthcare professionals to express a “benevolent gesture” to patients and/or their families, without the benevolent gesture being used against them in the courtroom to prove negligence.

-She is currently an adjunct professor at Pennsylvania State University’s York, Pennsylvania campus, providing education sessions for continuing education students in the areas of assisted living and personal care home facilities.
+She has served as an adjunct professor at Pennsylvania State University’s York, Pennsylvania campus, providing education sessions for continuing education students in the areas of assisted living and personal care home facilities.

 - Representation of healthcare professionals before the state board of medicine.